Applet : Java Glossary

 Applet Difficulties

 java.applet.Applets must run inside a web browser (or AppletViewer).
 You can also run them in Java Web Start to avoid the peculiarities of individual browsers.
-You cannot run them from the java.exe command line.
+You cannot run them from the java.exe command line, unless you add some code to make them into a hybrid.
 To spawn a web browser from within an application to get it to display an Applet, see the tips under HTML rendering.
 Applets are typically automatically downloaded over the web freshly every time they are executed.
 They can also be run from local hard disk.
 In contrast, applications cannot be run inside a browser, though it is possible to make a dual mode program that can run either as an Applet or application.
 Applets run on the client’s machine.
 In contrast, Servlets run on the host webserver.

 Applets are harder to write than applications.
 I would recommend that beginners start with applications.
 With Applets you have the following complications: